HOMEBLOGINQUIRYSEARCH

 Est. Reading: 4 minutes

 Biomedical research has provided undeniable evidence of the interconnectedness of the mind and body.
-And there is a widespread belief among psychologists, and many others, that cancer is caused, at least in part, by abnormal or unbalanced mental processes.
+There is a widespread belief among psychologists and many others that cancer is caused, at least in part, by abnormal or unbalanced mental processes.

 Meditation is an ancient practice, with some of the earliest references dating back to the year 20 BCE.
 It is typically referred to as a spiritual practice, with evidence in almost every religion.
-Although it sometimes has different names and there are several ways to practice it, the goal of meditation is similar, to achieve a mentally clear and emotionally peaceful state.
-An immense focusing accomplishes this on one’s mind for a period of time.
+Although it sometimes has different names and there are several ways to practice it, the goal of meditation is similar: to achieve a mentally clear and emotionally peaceful state.
+An immense focus accomplishes this in one's mind for a period of time.

 Meditation can be used to reduce stress, anxiety, depression, and pain while increasing peace, perception, self-concept, and well-being.